Northern Shoshone

 Northern Shoshone are Shoshone of the Snake River Plain of southern Idaho and the northeast of the Great Basin where Idaho, Wyoming and Utah meet.
 They are culturally affiliated with the Bannock people and are in the Great Basin classification of Indigenous People.

 Language

 Northern Shoshone is a dialect of the Shoshone language, a Central Numic language in the Uto-Aztecan language family.
 It is primarily spoken on the Fort Hall and Wind River reservations in Idaho and Wyoming, respectively.

 Bands

-Bands of Shoshone people were named for their geographic homelands and for their primary foodsources.
+Bands of Shoshone people were named for their geographic homelands and for their primary food sources.